-4.3 Example: Type conversions
+4.4 Example: Type Conversions

 The language λ_H offers only the bare minimum of constructs for programming with TL types.
-However the reader may recall that λ_H is an intermediate language, and ease of programming in it is not necessarily of high importance.
+However, the reader may recall that λ_H is an intermediate language, and ease of programming in it is not necessarily of high importance.
 Much more important is that it has the flexibility to express the more complex relationships between terms and types in other languages, to do this in terms of simple constructs, which are relatively simple to reason about and transform, and do it at no run-time cost.
-To a large extent this flexibility comes from the use of type-level proof terms in λ_H .
+To a large extent, this flexibility comes from the use of type-level proof terms in λ_H .

-One example of the power of programming with proof terms is the ability to use λ_H in a way which allows more general type conversions than those permitted by rule E-CONV.
+One example of the power of programming with proof terms is the ability to use λ_H in a way which allows more general type conversions than those permitted by rule E-conv.
 This rule allows the conversion of a term's type only to other $\beta\eta\iota$ -equivalent types, but not to types which are provably equivalent in some weaker sense.
-For instance it is impossible to convert a λ_H -term of type vec (plus $t_1 t_2$) nat to a term of type vec (plus $t_2 t_1$) nat in a context where the distinct type variables t_1 and t_2 have kind Nat, because the type terms plus $t_1 t_2$ and plus $t_2 t_1$, being different normal forms, are not $\beta\eta\iota$ -equivalent.
+For instance, it is impossible to convert a λ_H -term of type vec (plus t_1 t_2) nat to a term of type vec (plus t_2 t_1) nat in a context where the distinct type variables t_1 and t_2 have kind Nat, because the type terms plus t_1 t_2 and plus t_2 t_1 , being different normal forms, are not $\beta\eta\iota$ -equivalent.

-A solution is to instead define and use types which reflect the equivalence relation we want to have on them: the raw datatypes of λ_H packaged together with proof terms of type equivalence.
-When a parameter of a type constructor must be subjected to conversions in our program, we can replace it by a derived type constructor which hides the actual "value" of this parameter, and exposes only an equivalent value, with a proof of their equivalence explicitly given in the type.
-Thus the singleton integer type snat(A) can be replaced by the type snatp(A), defined as follows:
+A solution is to instead define and use types which represent equivalence classes with respect to a relation of interest, in this case raw datatypes of λ_H packaged together with proof terms of type equivalence.
+When a parameter of a type constructor must be subjected to conversions in our program, we can replace it by a derived type constructor that hides the actual "value" of this parameter, and exposes only an equivalent value, with a proof of their equivalence hidden in the package.
+Thus the singleton integer type $\operatorname{snat}(A)$ can be replaced by the type $\operatorname{snatp}(A)$, defined as follows:

+'''

-snatp : Nat $$\rightarrow \Omega$$
+snatp : Nat \rightarrow \Omega

-snatp = $\lambda t'$: Nat. $\exists t$: Nat. $\exists{\text{Kind}} P$: Eq Nat $t' t$. snat (t)
+snatp = \lambda t': Nat. \exists t: Nat. \exists P: Eq Nat t't. snat (t).

+'''

-In a package of type snatp(A) the variable P is bound to a proof of the equality between A and the witness type bound to t, which represents the actual value of the term-level integer component.
-As we will show shortly, this allows to easily convert a term of type snatp(A) to type snatp(A')when A and A' represent natural numbers provably equal in the given context.
-The kind of equality proofs Eq can be defined in CIC following Paulin-Mohring [34] as and its elimination allows us to define a type term showing this is actually Leibniz equality:
+In a package of type $\operatorname{snatp}(A)$, the variable P is bound to a proof of the equality between A and the witness type bound to t, which represents the actual value of the term-level integer component.
+As we will show shortly, this allows to easily convert a term of type $\operatorname{snatp}(A)$ to type $\operatorname{snatp}(A')$ when A and A' represent natural numbers provably equal in the given context.
+The kind of equality proofs Eq can be defined in Cic following Paulin-Mohring [1993] as